Adolf Hitler: Rearmament and new alliances

 In a meeting with German military leaders on 3 February 1933, Hitler spoke of "conquest for Lebensraum in the East and its ruthless Germanisation" as his ultimate foreign policy objectives.
 In March, Prince Bernhard Wilhelm von Bülow, secretary at the Foreign Office (Auswärtiges Amt), issued a statement of major foreign policy aims: Anschluss with Austria, the restoration of Germany's national borders of 1914, rejection of military restrictions under the Treaty of Versailles, the return of the former German colonies in Africa, and a German zone of influence in Eastern Europe.
 Hitler found Bülow's goals to be too modest.
 In speeches during this period, he stressed what he termed the peaceful goals of his policies and a willingness to work within international agreements.
 At the first meeting of his cabinet in 1933, Hitler prioritised military spending over unemployment relief.

 Germany withdrew from the League of Nations and the World Disarmament Conference in October 1933.
 In January 1935, over 90 per cent of the people of the Saarland, then under League of Nations administration, voted to unite with Germany.
 That March, Hitler announced an expansion of the Wehrmacht to 600,000 members—six times the number permitted by the Versailles Treaty—including development of an air force (Luftwaffe) and an increase in the size of the navy (Kriegsmarine).
-Britain, France, Italy, and the League of Nations condemned these violations of the Treaty but did nothing to stop it.
+Britain, France, Italy, and the League of Nations condemned these violations of the Treaty but did nothing to stop them.
 The Anglo-German Naval Agreement (AGNA) of 18 June allowed German tonnage to increase to 35 per cent of that of the Royal Navy.
 Hitler called the signing of the AGNA "the happiest day of his life", believing that the agreement marked the beginning of the Anglo-German alliance he had predicted in Mein Kampf.
 France and Italy were not consulted before the signing, directly undermining the League of Nations and setting the Treaty of Versailles on the path towards irrelevance.